Eubank Landfill Solar Array: Facility details

 The facility was constructed by Suncore and Bixby Electric starting in 2012 on a former landfill near EMCORE's corporate headquarters in the Sandia Science and Technology Park.
-Suncore Photovoltaics Technology Co, Ltd, was founded in 2010 as a joint-venture company by Chinese LED optoelectronics manufacturer San'an Optoelectronics Co, Ltd (60%) and U.S. semiconductor manufacturer EMCORE Corporation (40%).
+Suncore Photovoltaics Technology Co, Ltd, was founded in 2010 as a joint-venture company by Chinese LED optoelectronics manufacturer Sanan Optoelectronics (60%) and U.S. semiconductor manufacturer EMCORE Corporation (40%).
 EMCORE was also purchasing part of the facility's output for its local administrative and manufacturing operations.

 The 1.21 MWp (1.0 MWAC) concentrator photovoltaics (CPV) portion of the facility consists of 48 dual-axis Suncore CPV-Gen3.5 solar tracking systems divided into 2 sections.
 The 24 systems of each section are connected in parallel to a central grid-connected 500 kW SatCon inverter.
 Each system supports 56 DDM-1090X CPV modules which are each rated to produce 450 Wp.
-Each module contains 15 fresnel lenses to concentrate sunlight 1090 times onto approximately 1 cm2 multi-junction solar cells which were locally developed and manufactured by EMCORE, allowing 28% module efficiency which is greater than other photovoltaic power plants.
+Each module contains 15 Fresnel lenses to concentrate sunlight 1090 times onto approximately 1 cm2 multi-junction solar cells which were locally developed and manufactured by EMCORE, allowing 28% module efficiency which is greater than other photovoltaic power plants.